Landscapes touched by warfares

 1920s Czechoslovakia border pylon

 I returned to the pass and unlocked the phone in a shop selling vignettas for highways.
 To feed my tummy even more and charge everything, I went for a dinner to a restaurant on the Polish side of the border.
 To sum up: unlike in other passes, Dukla pass is a good place to refill.
-It was almost 8 pm when I hiked (singing loudly to scare bears) into a valley near the meeting point with my son, Radovan.
+It was almost 8 pm when I hiked (singing loudly to scare off bears) into a valley near the meeting point with my son, Radovan.
 I decided to get off from the main range in order to have source of water.

 The valley was magic, beautiful night-sky with zero light pollution, strong warm winds through the valley and me feeling puzzled about the fact that there is human-carved landscape in this remote valley without any settlement.